I’m John Gannon, founder of StartupCareerAdvice.com.

 One of the first emails I sent when I started looking for a new role was to a VC who had sponsored an independent study project that I conducted while in business school.
 It turned out he and another investor had just funded a team of experienced entrepreneurs to build a virtualization management platform with some heavy duty technology backing it up.
 They needed someone to come in as the first business hire to do whatever was needed to help acquire the first customers and get the product launched.
 I joined the company and spent the next year or so helping to acquire the first customers, build the inside sales team, and launch the product to the market.

-After that, I moved over to a leading cloud computing provider and led business development efforts for their Big Data platform service.
+After that, I moved over to Amazon Web Services and led business development efforts for their Big Data platform service.
 I worked closely with our sales teams and product teams to evangelize the service and our Big Data strategy to the market.
-And now I’m working for the same company, but within our advertising business where I am in a hybrid client analytics-product management role.
+About 2 years into my AWS stint I transferred into Amazon’s display ad platform business, where I worked in a hybrid client analytics-product management role.

 I'd like to receive updates on startup jobs and new career advice posts via email.
 How do I do that?